High School Composition & Songwriting Competition

 The High School Composition and Songwriting Competition is an opportunity for young musicians to develop their skills.
 If you are a student preparing for post-secondary studies in music, this is a good way to prepare and learn about best recording practices.

-Two categories will be judged individually, with the winner of each category awarded a grand prize of $250.
-Two runners up in each category will be awarded a prize of $100 each.
-In addition to cash prizes, the winners and runners up will be offered a lesson or coaching opportunity at the Don Wright Faculty of Music!
+Two categories are judged individually, with the winner of each category awarded a grand prize of $250.
+Two runners up in each category are awarded a prize of $100 each.
+In addition to cash prizes, the winners and runners up are offered a lesson or coaching opportunity at the Don Wright Faculty of Music!

 The contest categories are: